 Welcome to the website for the Central Oregon Community College (COCC) Campus Public Safety Department.
 Ensuring student success, begins by providing and maintaining a safe learning environment.
 It is the department's responsibility to protect the community, enforce campus policy, and educate our students, staff, faculty, and visitors.
 We are dedicated to providing professional services and keeping our community safe.

 Public Safety Officers are on-duty 24 hours a day, 7 days a week, 365 days a year.
 In an emergency, dial 9-1-1.
-For non-emergency assistance, please dial (541) 383-7272.
+For Campus Public Safety assistance, please dial (541) 383-7272.
 The Campus Public Safety Department is alerted to 9-1-1 calls made by persons on college property and will respond accordingly.
 To file an online report, click "Online Reporting" in the menu bar.
 For all other questions or concerns, please email us at email@example.com.

 The Campus Public Safety Department is responsible for over 300 acres of COCC-owned property.
 This includes the Bend Campus, the Redmond Campus, the Madras Campus, the Prineville Campus, Wickiup Hall (Bend), Jungers Culinary Center (Bend), Chandler Lab (Bend), the COCC Veterinary Technology Lab (Redmond), and the COCC programs at the Deer Ridge Correctional Facility in Madras.
 The Campus Public Safety Department serves an enrolled student population of over 15,000, nearly 400 faculty members, approximately 300 staff members, and 350 campus residents.